 = 1.743 gigawatt-hours (GWh)

-Then it’s time to look at the energy we produce in other ways — driving cars, cooling houses, producing electricity and so on and so forth.
+Now it’s time to consider the energy we produce in other ways — driving cars, cooling houses, producing electricity and so on and so forth.
 We use tremendous amounts of energy, and Floridians use more than most.
 Fortunately, this is easier to calculate and requires less guesswork.

 Divided by 365 days and 24 hours, Florida thus uses 0.5 petajoules (PJ) per hour, or 500 trillion joules.
 In more familiar terms, that’s 139 GWh, and most of this energy comes from fossil fuels.
 We’ll assume that all of this energy sooner or later dissipates as heat energy.